-When it comes to fostering strong company culture, one HR buzzword pops up again and again: psychological safety.
+When it comes to fostering strong company culture, whether in-office or remote, one HR buzzword pops up again and again: psychological safety.

-In other words, if you have workplace safeguards in place — say, an anti-retaliation policy — but your employees don’t actually perceive themselves as safe from retaliation when they report misconduct, you may have a “safe” workplace — but not a psychologically safe one.
+Let’s say you have workplace safeguards in place — say, an anti-retaliation policy.
+But your employees don’t actually perceive themselves as safe from retaliation when they report misconduct.
+In this case, you may have a “safe” workplace — but not a psychologically safe one.

 So how can psychological safety function in the workplace, and what can it do for your organization?
 To help answer these questions, we’ve identified six ways in which psychological safety is impacting your company culture.
 We also have tips to transform your organization into a space of safety for everyone.
 Enough chat, let’s dive in!

-The key to psychological safety is the sense that people feel comfortable being and expressing themselves in the workplace.
-By necessity, it’s a space where people feel safe taking risks and stretching themselves — a company culture in which employees aren’t afraid of being punished for failure.
+The key to psychological safety is that people feel comfortable being and expressing themselves in the workplace.
+By necessity, it’s a space where people feel safe taking risks and stretching themselves.
+In other words, company culture in which employees aren’t afraid of being punished for failure.

 How does this manifest in regards to performance?
 For one thing, it’s a good idea to examine your key performance indicators and other performance metrics.
 Do they offer room for experimentation, or are they largely dependent on success and quantified deliverables?
 If pay and bonuses are contingent on hitting specific metrics, you may be unconsciously encouraging employees to think small, even if your intention is anything but.